Hostile Takeover

 “No, J, the sun rises soon.
 Stalling us out is her advantage.”

 Everything clicked.
 “Of course,” J said.
-“What have they put in the oil to make worker so damn cunning…”
+“What have they put in the oil to make workers so damn cunning…”

 “Hmph.”
 J slashed out with a blade, taking out a zombie’s arm.
 Payback.
-That was satisfying.
+Nice and satisfying.

 Where was J’s arm?
 She needed to reattach it — her systems wouldn’t regenerate it, not with her oil reserves so light.